appvia/terraform-aws-infrastructure-template/README.md

 ![Github Actions](../../actions/workflows/terraform.yml/badge.svg)

-# NAME
+# Terraform Infrastructure Repository

 ## Description

-Add a description of the terraform pipeline here
+The purpose of the repository is to provide a template for tenants to onbaord the workloads within an landing zone.

+## Infrastructure

+## Contains Platform (EKS)

 ## Usage